arnac-io/history-sanitizer/QUICKSTART.md

 ## Exploring Detection Rules

-See all 200+ detection rules:
+See all 30+ detection rules currently implemented:

 ```bash
 ./history-sanitizer list-rules
 ```

-This displays all patterns from Gitleaks that the tool uses for detection.
+This displays all patterns extracted from Gitleaks that the tool actively uses for detection.

 ## Common Use Cases